trohit/ik/systemdesign/ANALYTICS/TERMINOLOGY.md

   - Not affected by production system upgrades
   - Easy to create BI solns on top of it
   - can be used for anaytics without impacting production
+- Constraints: limited by cost as the data grows over time

 # Data lake
 - What